antoineMoPa/mucalc.com/README.md

 # Contributing

-Submit an issue or clone and code then send a pull request. :smile: :thumbsup: :heart: :heart_eyes:
+Submit an issue or clone and code then send a pull request.